Hey! So today we are going to discuss the “in” and “not in” operators in Python.

-operator in Python checks whether a specified value is a constituent element of a sequence like string, array, list, or tuple etc.
+Python “in” operator is used to check whether a specified value is a constituent element of a sequence like string, array, list, tuple, etc.

-When used in a condition, the statement returns a Boolean result evaluating into either True
+When used in a condition, the statement returns a Boolean result evaluating either True or False.
+When the specified value is found inside the sequence, the statement returns True.
+Whereas when it is not found, we get a False.

-Not let us take an example to get a better understanding of the in
+Now let us take an example to get a better understanding of the working of “in” operator.

 #in operator working